Search

-The fact that you know and recognize objects like toast, eggs, and newspaper (without being told each time) is the working of your semantic memory.
+The fact that you know and recognize objects like toast, eggs, and newspaper (without being told each time) is thanks to semantic memory.

-However, recalling that you had toast and eggs for breakfast yesterday is part of your episodic memory (more about that later).
+Recalling that you had toast and eggs for breakfast yesterday is part of what memory scientists call episodic memory (more about that later).

 What is Semantic Memory?